victor-gil-sepulveda/pyProCT/README.md

 }
 ```

-#### algorithms
+#### Algorithms
-If pyProCT has to generate the clustering, this section defines the algorithms that will be used as well as their parameters (if necessary).
-The currently available algorithms are : _kmedoids_, _hierarchical_, _dbscan_, _gromos_, _spectral_ and _random_.
+If clustering.generation.method equals "generate", this section defines the algorithms that will be used as well as their parameters (if
+necessary).
+The currently available algorithms are : _"kmedoids"_, _"hierarchical"_, _"dbscan"_, _"gromos"_, _"spectral"_ and _"random"_.
 Each algorithm can store its list of parameters, however the preferred way to work with pyProCT is to let it automatically generate them.
-Almost all algorithms accept the property _max_, that defines the maximum amount of parameter collections that will be generated for that algorithm.
+Almost all algorithms accept the property _max_, that defines the maximum amount of parameter collections that will be generated for that
+algorithm.
 Ex.

 ```JSON
 {